 I perked up.
 Certainly I could not deal with the word, “God.”
 That religion-based concept seemed to me a preposterous character created by humans to explain what rudimentary science couldn’t.
-Such a deity was not going to advise me on whether I should stuff the tip jar at work or continue stalking the guy I was obsessed with.
+Such a deity was not going to advise me on whether I should stuff the tip jar at work if a customer paid cash or continue stalking the guy I was obsessed with.

 But Good Orderly Direction — that was something to be sensed in my inmost heart.
 That I could look for, because I remembered going against it when I was busy screwing up my life.
 For me, Step 3 was essentially a resolution to start listening for it and going with it.
 Who knew the source of G.O.D. would turn out to be my higher power?
 And who knew that following its guidance would migrate me from the self-generated heartless world that had defeated me toward the sweet experience that’s now my normal?